Botanical Name: Persea americana.

-It is a widely used as an ingredient in natural skin care lotions, liniments, hair products, massage creams, muscle oils, soaps and shampoos.
+It is widely used as an ingredient in natural skin care lotions, liniments, hair products, massage creams, muscle oils, soaps, and shampoos.

 The ripe avocado fruit contains 15-20% oil.
-The oil can not be extracted from the fresh pulp since it contains to much water that the oil emulsifies.
+The oil cannot be extracted from the fresh pulp since it contains too much water that the oil emulsifies.
 Therefore, the pulp is quickly dried in order to increase the fat content by 40-80% in weight.

 The oil is extracted through cold pressing, then filtered and refined.
 The oil, which is initially green, smells and tastes like avocado After refinement it is light yellow, odorless and tasteless.
 The refined oil is therefore very suitable for use in cosmetic products.

 Avocado oil is gentle, vitamin-rich, protects the skin and makes it soft.
 The oil disperses effectively on the skin and although it is quite oily, it is absorbed quite well.